thinkinglabs/thinkinglabs.github.io/_posts/2022-09-17-the-practices-that-make-continuous-integration-team-working.md

 ### Mainline

-The line of development in Version Control which is the reference from which the builds of the system are created that feed into a deployment pipeline.
+The Mainline is the line of development in Version Control which is the reference from which the builds of the system are created that feed into a deployment pipeline.

 For CVS and SubVersion, this is *trunk*.
 For Git, this is the remote *main* branch.
 For Mercurial, this is the remote *default* branch.

 ### Commit Build

-The build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
+The Commit Build is a build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
 It involves checking out the latest sources from *Mainline* and at a minimum compiling the sources, running a set of [*Commit Tests*](#commit-tests), and building a binary artefact for deployment.

 ### Commit Tests

-All of the Unit Tests together with a small simple smoke test suite executed during the *Commit Build*.
-This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback on.
+The Commit Tests comprise all of the Unit Tests along with a small simple smoke test suite executed during the *Commit Build*.
+This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback.

 ### Lead Time